efarraro/krumit/_items/PipeStaff.md

 ---

 EN_name: "Pipe Staff"
-EN_description: "Restore 1 durability whenever you acquire an ability"
+EN_description: "Restore 1 durability to this weapon whenever you acquire an ability"
 EN_flavor: "It used to be a channel for sewage.
 Now it channels powerful, arcane energy.
 Still smells a bit though."
 tile_id: PipeStaff
 cost: 5